 Welcome to our special educational needs and disability (SEND) information pages.
-The aim of these pages is to explain how the staff at West Meadows Primary School are able to support children with special educational needs and disabilities.
+The aim of these pages is to explain how staff at Royston St. John Baptist CE Primary School are able to support children with special educational needs and disabilities and their families.

 We are an inclusive school and believe that all children should be valued and treated with respect.
-The school uses its best endeavours to ensure that the provision for all its pupils is of the highest possible standard, whilst acknowledging that we are continually striving to improve our practice.
+At school we use our best endeavours to ensure that the provision for all pupils is of the highest possible standard, whilst acknowledging that we are continually striving to improve our practice.
 We are committed to narrowing the attainment gap between children with SEND and their non-SEND peers.
 We are working to achieve this in variety of different ways.

 What is “Special Educational Needs”?